jermcintyre/swappalert/README.md

 # SwappAlert

-SwappAlert is a Python script designed to monitor and analyze listings for Google Pixel 9 Pro XL on [Swappa](https://swappa.com).
+SwappAlert is a Python script designed to monitor and analyze listings for any device on [Swappa](https://swappa.com).
 Stay informed about the latest deals by dynamically tracking and displaying listings under your specified budget.

 ## Features
 - Monitors listings under a specified price threshold.